bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:29 AM CT, May 01</p>
+<p class="updated_time"> Latest data: 10:25 AM CT, May 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 55°, which is 8° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 54°, which is 8° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 47°
+- 49°
-- Overcast
+- Partly Cloudy
-- 82% humidity
+- 75% humidity
-- 10 mph wind
+- 12 mph wind
-- 100% cloud cover
+- 50% cloud cover
-- 37 AQI 🟩
+- 38 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours